 .

-Germany's young academics are having a lot of headaches.
-Around 1.8 of the 2.8 million students in Germany suffer from this.
-Almost one in three of them is severely affected by headaches.
-This is the highest level of severity according to the MIDAS score for measuring headache-related disability.
-If you include those with moderate disabilities, you get around 900,000 students whose everyday life is significantly restricted by headaches.
-As a result, an affected person loses an average of 2.4 working days at the university every month.
-For students with migraines it is even 2.7 working days.
-This emerges from a representative scientific survey for the 'HeadHigh' pilot project, which was presented today in Berlin.
+Headaches are a major problem for Germany's young academics.
+Around 1.8 million of the 2.8 million students in Germany suffer from them.
+Almost one in three of these students is severely affected by headaches.
+This is the highest severity level according to the MIDAS score, which measures headache-related disability.
+Including those with moderate impairment, the number of students whose daily lives are significantly restricted by headaches rises to approximately 900,000.
+On average, those affected lose 2.4 working days at university each month as a result.
+For students with migraines, this figure rises to 2.7 working days.
+These findings come from a representative scientific survey conducted for the pilot project "KopfHoch" (Heads Up), which was presented today in Berlin.

-The pilot project is intended to help students and university employees effectively and sustainably prevent headaches. 'kopfHoch' was developed by ZIES gGmbH (Frankfurt aM) in collaboration with Prof. Dr. Hartmut Göbel from the Kiel Pain Clinic as a medical mentor and BARMER as a cooperating health insurance company.
-So far, the Technical University of Dresden, the Humboldt University of Berlin and the Kiel University of Applied Sciences have been won as partner universities.
-“For us, the 'HeadHigh' project is an example of how the partnership between universities, medicine and health insurance can counteract specific health problems.
-The fact that around 75 percent of female students and almost 56 percent of male students suffer from headaches underlines the urgent need for action,” said Prof. Dr. Christoph Straub, CEO of BARMER.
+The pilot project aims to help students and university staff effectively and sustainably prevent headaches.
+‘KopfHoch’ (Heads Up) was developed by ZIES gGmbH (Frankfurt am Main) in collaboration with Prof. Dr. Hartmut Göbel from the Kiel Pain Clinic as medical mentor and BARMER as the cooperating health insurance provider.
+Partner universities so far include the Technical University of Dresden, Humboldt University of Berlin, and Kiel University of Applied Sciences.
+“For us, the ‘KopfHoch’ project is an example of how the collaborative partnership between universities, medicine, and health insurance can address concrete health problems.
+The fact that around 75 percent of female students and almost 56 percent of male students suffer from headaches underscores the urgent need for action,” said Prof. Dr. Christoph Straub, CEO of BARMER.

 Painkillers without medical advice

-Overall, around two thirds of students in Germany suffer from headaches: 61.8 percent from migraines, 35.2 percent from tension-type headaches and three percent from so-called medication overuse headaches.
-But just 25.7 percent know their headache type.
-“Preventing headaches begins with understanding the disease and its diverse manifestations; this is exactly where the 'HeadHigh' project comes in,” explains Prof. Hartmut Göbel from the Kiel Pain Clinic.
-A symptomatic of the lack of awareness of the problem is also an unreflective use of headache medication: of those who combat their suffering with painkillers, over 90 percent do so without a doctor's prescription.
+Overall, around two-thirds of students in Germany suffer from headaches: 61.8 percent from migraines, 35.2 percent from tension-type headaches, and three percent from medication-overuse headaches.
+However, only 25.7 percent know their headache type.
+"Preventing headaches begins with understanding the condition and its diverse manifestations; the 'KopfHoch' project addresses precisely this," explains Professor Hartmut Göbel from the Kiel Pain Clinic.
+A lack of awareness is also reflected in the unreflective use of headache medication: Of those who combat their suffering with painkillers, over 90 percent do so without a doctor's prescription.

 Prevention campaign imparts knowledge

-The heart of the project is the innovative prevention campaign “Headache Hurts”, which aims to raise students’ awareness of the topic.
-According to the principle of knowledge – understanding – action, basic medical knowledge as well as the most important do's and don'ts of headache prevention are conveyed.
-In addition to a compact information brochure, there is a website with further and in-depth content, a six-minute film and an app certified as a medical product.
-The materials are characterized by a contemporary, striking imagery that is intended to ensure the campaign receives widespread attention.
+At the heart of the project is the innovative prevention campaign "Headache Hurts," designed to raise awareness among students about headaches.
+Following the principle of knowledge – understanding – action, the campaign conveys fundamental medical knowledge as well as the most important dos and don'ts of headache prevention.
+In addition to a concise information brochure, there is a website with further and more in-depth content, a six-minute film, and a medical device-certified app.
+The materials feature a striking, contemporary visual language intended to ensure the campaign receives widespread attention.

-In addition to the prevention program for students, there is also a program for university employees.
+In addition to the prevention program for students, there is also a program for university staff.

 More information: http://www.headache-hurts.de